 No matter, there were plenty of other spin-off ideas to choose from and now a new GoT series, House of the Dragon, is well on its way to becoming a reality.

 What is House of the Dragon?

 House of the Dragon is a prequel to the Game of Thrones series.
-It will largely be based off George R.R.
-Martin’s 2018 book Fire and Blood, aka the book he wrote instead of finishing Game of Thrones.
+It will largely be based on George R.R.
+Martin’s 2018 book, Fire and Blood, aka the book he wrote instead of finishing Game of Thrones.

 Naturally, there will also be dragons.